Super-sensing: 100-Fold enhancement in THz time-domain spectroscopy contrast via superoscillating waveform shaping: Results

 We first explore this question through a numerical simulation.
 Two nonmagnetic (magnetic permeability $\mu = 1$) substances with similar dielectric permittivities will serve as samples.
 We model their dielectric permittivities $\varepsilon_1(\omega)$ and $\varepsilon_2(\omega)$ as

 where the resonance frequencies $\omega_1 = 1.2$ THz and $\omega_2 = 1.4$ THz are the only parameters that distinguish the samples.
 The remaining parameters are all the same for both samples: $\gamma = 0.1$ THz, $\omega_p = 0.05$ THz, and $\varepsilon_\infty = 2.3$.
-These parameters ensure that the two substances have very similar optical properties between 0.5 THz and 0.9 THz, which covers the frequencies of the four fundamental harmonics that make up the incident field $E_0(t)$.
 The sample thicknesses are set to 1 mm.
 For the input fundamental harmonics, we choose $E_{0,j}(t) = \cos(\omega_j t)e^{-t^2/t_d^2}$ with frequencies $\{\omega_j\}_{j=1}^4 = \{0.52, 0.63, 0.72, 0.82\}$ THz and $t_d = 20$ ps, which corresponds to the Gaussian envelope's full-width half-maximum of 33.3 ps.
-These four fundamental frequencies match the frequencies of our experimental setup.
+We choose these four fundamental harmonics to match the frequencies of our experimental setup.
+This simulation configuration ensures that the two samples have very similar optical properties with respect to the frequencies of the fundamental harmonics.

 To get the transmitted fundamental harmonics, we first obtain the Fourier transform of $E_{0,j}(t)$, which we denote as $E_{0,j}(\omega)$.
 The transmitted harmonics are then determined by calculating the transmitted fields $E_{1,j}(\omega)$ and $E_{2,j}(\omega)$ in the frequency domain with the help of linear transmission coefficients $T_{1,2}(\omega)$\cite{duvillaret1996reliable}.
 We then Fourier-transform the transmitted fields $E_{1,j}(\omega)$ and $E_{2,j}(\omega)$ back into the time domain to obtain the transmitted harmonics $E_{1,j}(t)$ and $E_{2,j}(t)$.
 The final interferometric waveforms are constructed as